Axual/terraform-provider-axual/docs/index.md

 }

 #
-# A TOPIC mostly holds metadata, such as the owner and data type,
+# While TOPIC mostly holds metadata, such as the owner and data type,
 # the TOPIC_CONFIG configures a TOPIC in an ENVIRONMENT
 #
 # Below, some TOPICs are declared and configured in different environments and owned by different GROUPs